-One of the most difficult challenges that may face you as a PCOS patient is weight loss.
+One of the most difficult challenges that may face you as a PCOS patient is weight loss, but can you achieve your weight loss goals through PCOS intermittent fasting plan?

 The hormonal imbalance and high insulin resistance makes losing fats hard unless you fix your hormone levels, which is possible.